0w0Demonic/AquaHotkey/docs/core.md

 }
 ```

-Extension classes like [Base/DuckTypes](./base/DuckTypes.md) span across many hundreds of lines of code and across almost all built-in types.
 With this structure, AquaHotkey reliably knows where to put the same property into multiple different targets.

+As an example: [Base/DuckTypes](./base/DuckTypes.md) spans across many hundreds of lines of code and across almost all built-in types.

 #### One Feature, One File

 You can save an extension class into a separate file.
-This lets you reuse them across multiple scripts.
+This lets you reuse it across multiple scripts.

 ```ahk
 #Include <ToString>